RedisLabs/redislabs-docs/content/rv/quick-setup.md

 1. Select if you want to use [Redis on
     Flash]({{< relref "/rs/concepts/memory-architecture/redis-flash.md" >}})
     or pure RAM Redis database.
+1. Select which cloud provider (AWS or GCP) you wish to use
 1. Select the cloud region in which you want your databases to be created.
 1. Select whether you want to use Multi-AZ for in-memory replication to another availability zone in the same region.
 1. Enter the required Deployment CIDR.
     The [CIDR](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing#CIDR_notation)
-    an IPv4 subnet that you want Redis Cloud Pro to use for this subscription.
+    denotes an IPv4 subnet that you want Redis Cloud Pro to use for this subscription.
     For a standard deployment, you can specify 10.0.1.0/24.
-Make sure that the CIDR you provide does not conflict with your application VPC CIDR to avoid problems when you peer the VPC to your.
+Make sure that the CIDR you provide does not overlap with your application's VPC CIDR.
-1. Select whether you want Persistent Storage Encription.
+1. Select whether you want Persistent Storage Encryption.
 1. Click **Next** to finalize your subscription.

 ## Step 3: Create the database definition